Sanna-s-LAB/.github/profile/README.md

 https://github.com/Sanna-s-LAB/Mendelian-randomization-Project

-which lists code and tipds used in a study investigating the role of microbiome in aging related disorders
+which lists code and tipds used in a studies that implemented causal inference methods to find biological causes of diseases